stacks-network/docs/src/pages/references/stacks-node-configuration.md

 ### xenon

-Start a node that will join and stream blocks from the public xenon testnet, decentralized.
+Start a node that will join and stream blocks from the public xenon testnet.

 Example: